barrelstrength/sprout-docs/docs/fields/invisible-field.md

 The Invisible field is designed to be used as a Sprout Forms front-end Field.

-## Sprout Forms Field
+## Sprout Forms

 ### Settings

 **Invisible Field Value**

-See the [Hidden field documentation]({entry:1039:url}) for examples on how to set fixed and dynamic values in your Invisible field settings.
+See the [Hidden Field](./hidden-field.md) documentation for examples on how to set fixed and dynamic values in your Invisible field settings.

 **Allow updates**